juju/docs/src/en/help-vmware.md

 # Using a VMware vSphere cloud

-In order to use the vSphere cloud you will need to have an existing vSphere installation which supports VMware's Hardware Version 8 or better.
+In order to use a vSphere cloud you will need to have an existing vSphere installation which supports VMware's Hardware Version 8 or better.
 The vSphere installation will also need access to a DNS for Juju to function.

 Juju doesn't have baked-in knowledge of your specific vSphere cloud, but it